emmartins/wildfly-server-migration/README.md

 Server Migration Tool
 =================

-A tool to migrate WildFly/EAP servers.
+A tool to migrate WildFly/EAP (standalone) servers.

+Currently the following migrations are supported:

+* EAP 6.4+ to WildFly 10 / EAP 7
+* WildFly 8 to WildFly 10 / EAP 7
+* WildFly 9 to WildFly 10 / EAP 7

 Build
 ======